merchise/xotl.tools/docs/source/xoutil/bound.rst

    boundary condition

-      Is a condition that can be tested, when met it indicates that the `unbounded generator`:term: should be closed.
+      Is a condition, imposed outside the logical description of any algorithm, that can be tested, when met it indicates that the `unbounded generator`:term: should be closed.
+The boundary condition is tested each time the unbounded generator yields.

       A boundary condition is usually implemented in a single function called a `boundary definition`:term:.

    boundary definition

-      A function that tests whether a boundary condition has met.
+      A function that implements a boundary condition.
 This function must comply with the boundary protocol (see `boundary`:func:).

       Sometime we identify the `boundary` with its `boundary definition`.